valryon/valryon.github.io/_posts/2013-10-08-unity-paint-and-blood-splatters-tests.md

 ---
 title: Unity - Paint and blood splatters tests
 layout: post
+tags: code, unity
 ---

 The concept: trying to paint a level with blood or paint (nearly the same thing, only the color is different).

 ## First method: decals

 Decals are simple sprites, repeated and drawn on top of other objects.
 They are usually used for visual enhancements of a scene more than for gameplay purposes.

 Here's an example of a decal for paint.